vijayee/thelonious/README.md

     git checkout eris
 ```

 Doug stuff is in `ethchain/doug.go`, and there's a couple functions suffixed with `Eris`.
-The old `deCerver/chain` is now in `ethtest` (see ethtest/README.md for details), which is also the bones of decerver interface to eth-go.
+The old `deCerver/chain` is now in `monk` (see monk/README.md for details), which is also the bones of decerver interface to eth-go.

-Run a simple node with `go run ethtest/tests/main.go -t run`
+Run a simple node with `go run monk/monk/main.go -t run`

 --------------------------------------------------
 This library should contain all of the modifications we make to `eth-go`.
 Because of how `go` works the libs we build here should be a one for one trade with the `eth-go` libs.